ShreyasBakare/ShreyasBakare/README.md

 Sorry for the mess, I am currently making some changes!
 ## Tools I Use

-Here's a breakdown of the tools I typically use, categorized for clarity:
+Here are the tools I typically use, categorized for clarity:

 ### Programming